komali2/blog/content/posts/dont-download-apps/index.md

 [surveillance capitalism](https://en.wikipedia.org/wiki/Surveillance_capitalism).
 Companies try to get as much data on you as possible, and then treat you differently based on the data they have on file for you.
-We all know this as seeing poorly-tuned ads (you just bought a refridgerator?
-You must love refridgerators!
-Here's 100 refridgerator ads), but the new trend is [surveillance pricing](https://pluralistic.net/2025/06/24/price-discrimination/).
+We all know this as seeing poorly-tuned ads (you just bought a refrigerator?
+You must love refrigerators!
+Here's 100 refrigerator ads), but the new trend is [surveillance pricing](https://pluralistic.net/2025/06/24/price-discrimination/).
 A company will know that you just got paid and so charge you just a bit more for your chicken nuggets than they do when you haven't been paid in two weeks.